Tamayi/idsr-data-bot/README.md

-# idsr-data-bot
+# Data Collection for Public Health using a Chatbot
-A chatbot showing how we can collect and aggregate data by analysing and parsing text messages sent through mobile text messaging apps
+This project is a quick proof-of-concept chatbot showing how we can collect and aggregate data by analysing and parsing text messages sent through mobile text messaging apps.
+There are many communities that share data via groups on WhatsApp, Telegram, Messenger.
+This bot can help to avoid the tedious process of transcribing data from these messages onto other databases or spreadsheets for reporting.